amhou/nwbalfest/full_site/contents/registration/beginner_track.md

-* __Absolute Beginners__
+* __Beginners__
-* If you're someone who wants to be introduced into the wonderful world of Balboa for the first time, this is the track for you!
-We'll teach you the absolute basics, starting with your first step-step-hold-step.
+* This track is for the aspiring Balboa dancer!
+If you're just getting familiar with your step-step-hold-steps, or you've just put on some dance shoes for the very first time, this is the track for you.
+We'll start with the absolute basics, and move quickly to get you shuffling your way across the floor.
+If you've already danced a little bit of Balboa but are still feeling a bit uneasy about dancing socially, come to this track and brush up on your fundamentals!
+We'll get you lolly-kicking like a pro.
-* _The Absolute Beginner track is priced to encourage new dancers to discover Balboa as their first dance.
-To create the best learning environment, this track is limited to 8 leaders and 8 followers.
-Class venue will be emailed directly to students._
+* _The Beginner track is priced to encourage new and continuing dancers to enter the world of Balboa.
+To create the best learning environment, this track is limited to 10 leaders and 10 followers._